 Are You too Old to Pursue a Golf Career?

-Not much, really; but obtaining that golf career isn’t easy.
+Millions of people around the world dream of a golf career.
+What could be better than waking up every morning and spending your days on a beautiful golf course?
+Not much, really, but obtaining that golf career isn’t easy.
 It takes years of dedication to receive a PGA Tour card.

 The Greatest Golfer No One Knows

 Larry Nelson wasn’t an old man by any standards when he learned to play golf, but by the standards of learning the game for the first time, he wasn’t young either.

 During Nelson’s tours of Vietnam, he began to learn how to golf at the ripe age of 21.
 Nelson’s introduction to golf wasn’t the typical way most players find the game.
 The Georgia-native was taught to play by a fellow soldier in the south Pacific.
 The golf bug bite Nelson hard and the former high school star athlete studied the game every spare moment he had.

 Upon returning home from war, Nelson dove headfirst into golf, and within a year was shooting under 70.
 In 1971, the budding player turned his new hobby into a golf career at the age of 24.
 Three years later, Nelson qualified for the PGA Tour.

 Nelson’s story would be great if it finished there, but it only gets better.
 The late bloomer won PGA Tour events and in 1981, as he had just entered his mid-30s, Nelson scored his first PGA major victory.
 Two more would follow in 1983 and 1987 as Nelson continued a golf career that seemed unlikely when he turned pro in the early 1970s.

 Nelson’s story is one that shows it isn’t too late to pick up the game.